 argument check, and a failed convert in a context requiring success

-all raise built-in exception values by the same mechanism.
+all raise built-in exception values by the same mechanism (the raise

 A scoped block do \(\mathit{block}_1\) rescue